ntustison/PaperANTsX/Text/results.md

-Due to the absence of ground-truth, we utilize the evaluation strategy from our previous work [@Tustison:2014ab] where we used cross-validation to build and compare age prediction models from data derived from both the proposed ANTsXNet pipeline and the ANTs pipeline.
+Due to the absence of ground-truth, we utilize the evaluation strategy from our previous work [@Tustison:2014ab] where we used cross-validation to build and compare age prediction models from data derived from both the proposed ANTsXNet pipeline and the established ANTs pipeline.
 Specifically, we use "age" as a well-known and widely-available demographic correlate of cortical thickness [@Lemaitre:2012aa] and quantify the predictive capabilities of corresponding random forest models of the form: